Skurfing: Popularity

 The first Skurfer championships were televised on ESPN in 1990.

-Surfing is highly popular in the state of Western Australia and in many other places in the world.
-Unlike most other water sports where the participant is towed, skurfing is not a professional sport and has no official competitions.
-It is a freestyle sport with highly individualistic style and form.
-There are no defined styles or conventions, rather it is about personal style.
+Skurfing is a freestyle sport; it is not a professional sport and has no official competitions.

 Styles

 There are two main styles of water skurfing: noseriding – mostly used by people who surf on a longboard – or using cutbacks, carves, and other turns.

 The maneuvers on a skurfboard are similar to those on a surfboard.
 These maneuvers include: